DUPR is here!

 How is my DUPR calculated?

 You will see bigger changes in your DUPR rating in your early games.
-The more you play in rated matches the more information the algorithm has to adjust your rating accordingly.
+The more you play in DUPR Rated Leagues, the more information the algorithm has to adjust your rating accordingly.

 How is my DUPR calculated?

 You will see bigger changes in your DUPR rating in your early games.
-The more you play in rated matches the more information the algorithm has to adjust your rating accordingly.
+The more you play in DUPR Rated Leagues, the more information the algorithm has to adjust your rating accordingly.

 How is my DUPR calculated?

 You will see bigger changes in your DUPR rating in your early games.
-The more you play in rated matches the more information the algorithm has to adjust your rating accordingly.
+The more you play in DUPR Rated Leagues, the more information the algorithm has to adjust your rating accordingly.

 How is my DUPR calculated?

 You will see bigger changes in your DUPR rating in your early games.
-The more you play in rated matches the more information the algorithm has to adjust your rating accordingly.
+The more you play in DUPR Rated Leagues, the more information the algorithm has to adjust your rating accordingly.

 Yes, within certain limits.

-If you have a high DUPR with a 100% reliability score, and you want to play in Social Sessions above your current grade, you can apply for a temporary social grade.
+If you have a high DUPR with a 100% reliability score, and you want to play in Social Sessions above your current grade, you can apply for a new social grade.

-• To receive a social grade of Advanced, you will need a DUPR of at least 3.5
+• For Advanced, you will need a DUPR of at least 3.5

-Your social grade will have no impact on whether you can join Rated Matches as access to those sessions is already controlled purely by your DUPR rating.
+Your social grade will have no impact on whether you can join a DUPR Rated League as access to those sessions is controlled purely by your DUPR rating.

-You can apply for social grade by filling out the form below.
+You can apply for social grade by filling out the social grade form above.

 Yes, within certain limits.

-If you have a high DUPR with a 100% reliability score, and you want to play in Social Sessions above your current grade, you can apply for a temporary social grade.
+If you have a high DUPR with a 100% reliability score, and you want to play in Social Sessions above your current grade, you can apply for a new social grade.

-• To receive a social grade of Advanced, you will need a DUPR of at least 3.5
+• For Advanced, you will need a DUPR of at least 3.5

-Your social grade will have no impact on whether you can join Rated Matches as access to those sessions is already controlled purely by your DUPR rating.
+Your social grade will have no impact on whether you can join a DUPR Rated League as access to those sessions is controlled purely by your DUPR rating.

-You can apply for social grade by filling out the form below.
+You can apply for social grade by filling out the social grade form above.

 Yes, within certain limits.

-If you have a high DUPR with a 100% reliability score, and you want to play in Social Sessions above your current grade, you can apply for a temporary social grade.
+If you have a high DUPR with a 100% reliability score, and you want to play in Social Sessions above your current grade, you can apply for a new social grade.

-• To receive a social grade of Advanced, you will need a DUPR of at least 3.5
+• For Advanced, you will need a DUPR of at least 3.5

-Your social grade will have no impact on whether you can join Rated Matches as access to those sessions is already controlled purely by your DUPR rating.
+Your social grade will have no impact on whether you can join a DUPR Rated League as access to those sessions is controlled purely by your DUPR rating.

-You can apply for social grade by filling out the form below.
+You can apply for social grade by filling out the social grade form above.

 Yes, within certain limits.